Working with the Arranger

 The selected Pattern is duplicated.
 The duplicate Pattern will take the place of the existing Pattern in the Scene and appear in each Section where the Scene is used in the arrangement.

-By default a Section is set to Auto Length allowing it to resize automatically to the content within the Section.
-If the length of a Section is manually adjusted by truncating or lengthening the Section end marker, Auto Length is discarded and the Section automatically set to Manual Length.
+By default a Section is set to Auto Length, allowing it to resize automatically to the content within the Section.
+If you manually adjust the length of a Section by truncating or lengthening the Section end marker, Auto Length is deactivated and the Section automatically set to Manual Length.

-Using the software or controller it is possible to quickly reset a Section to back to Auto Length in order to return to the Section to its default state and reveal any truncated (hidden) content.
-When Auto Length is activated, the Manual Length settings are discarded and the Section is resized according to the Patterns in the assigned Scene, and will continue to resize with the content unless the length is again manually adjusted.
+You can quickly reset a Section back to Auto Length in order to return the Section to its default behavior and reveal any truncated (hidden) content.
+Your previous manual length adjustments are discarded and the Section is resized according to the Patterns in the assigned Scene, and will continue to resize with the content until you manually adjust its length again.

 Looping

-Activate a Loop to repeatedly play a section of the Arrangement.
-Once a loop is activated the Sections within the range of the Loop play until the loop is deactivated.
-You can use the range to repeatedly play a particular part of a song.
-This can be good for composing, practicing a part before recording, recording multiple takes, etc. The loop range is permanently visible, (even when it is deactivate) and the range of the loop can be altered at any time using the left and right end points.
+Activate a Loop to repeatedly play a portion of your track.
+Once a loop is activated the Sections within the Loop Range play until the loop is deactivated.
+This can be good for composing, practicing a part before recording, recording multiple takes, etc. The Loop Range is always visible (even when inactive) and you can adjust it at any time by moving its left and right end points.

-To adjust the Loop range using the software:
+To adjust the Loop Range in the software:

 The Loop range is elongated.